 We have learned that the MIIT will not approve any expansion of authorization by an IDC license holder to its subsidiary, and that it will not allow any such subsidiary of an IDC license holder to renew its current authorization in the future.
 Instead, the MIIT will require subsidiaries of IDC license holders to apply for their own IDC licenses.
 Although, to our knowledge, such policy is not supported by any published laws or regulations, we have been making efforts to comply with this regulatory development.
 GDS Suzhou has already obtained its own IDC license in May 2019.
 Beijing Wan Chang Yun and Shenzhen Yaode have obtained their own IDC license respectively in September and November 2019.
-Two other subsidiaries of the VIEs plan to apply for and obtain their own IDC licenses prior to the expirity of the existing authorizations under which they provide IDC services going forward.
-However, we cannot assure you that we will be able to obtain approvals from the MIIT for their own IDC Licenses in a timely manner or at all, or obtain approvals from the MIIT for an expansion of authorization from GDS Beijing under its IDC license to allow IDC services to be provided by the other subsidiaries of the VIEs, who rely on such authorizations and expansions to provide IDC services, or that we will be able to renew such authorizations in due course.
+Two other subsidiaries of the VIEs plan to apply for and obtain their own IDC licenses prior to the expiry of the existing authorizations under which they provide IDC services going forward.
+However, we cannot assure you that we will be able to obtain approvals from the MIIT for an expansion of authorization from GDS Beijing under its IDC license to allow IDC services to be provided by the other subsidiaries of the VIEs, who rely on such authorizations and expansions to provide IDC services, or that we will be able to renew such authorizations and expansions in due course.
 Based on our experience with IDC license applications, we do not foresee any legal impediment for such subsidiaries to obtain their IDC licenses.
 In the unlikely event that such subsidiaries fail to obtain their IDC licenses, we plan to have such subsidiaries assign relevant customer agreements to GDS Beijing so that GDS Beijing will provide the IDC services under such customer agreements, as GDS Beijing's IDC license covers the locations and scope of IDC services provided by such subsidiaries.
-However, we will need to obtain customers' consent to the foregoing assignment, and there can be no assurance that we will be able to obtain such consents from customers before the autho
+However, we will need to obtain customers' consent to the foregoing assignment, and there can be no assurance that we will be able to obtain such consents from customers before the authorization expires.
+If any of these situations occur, our business, financial co

-Some of the consolidated VIEs may be regarded as being non-compliant with the regulations on VATS, due to operating beyond the permitted scope of their IDC licenses.
+Some of the consolidated VIEs may be regarded as being non-compliant with the regulations on VATS, due to operating beyond the permitted scope of their IDC licenses